deeplearningunb/Sign-Language-Digits-Detector/.github/ISSUE_TEMPLATE/project-features.md

 ## Description

 The purpose of this issue is...

-## Acceptance Criteria

-- [ ] This should be done